Dominos Style Cheese Garlic Bread With Wheat Flour is the best combo of health and taste. Garlic breadsticks filled with cheese become irresistible.

 Garlic Bread With Wheat Flour

 Dominos Garlic bread is made with all-purpose flour but this one I have made using both wheat flour and all-purpose flour, half of each.
 But the softness and taste remain the same.
-As you can also see in the pictures, the perforation and the texture speak for themselves.
+As you can also see in the pics, the perforation and the texture speaks for itself.

 With Instant Yeast

 I have used Instant yeast here which can be directly added to the flour.
-No need for proofing in water first.
+No need of proofing in water first.

 But I still proof it in warm water.
 Apart from giving me the assurance that it is good, it also gives me some sort of happiness seeing that frothy, bubbly water.
 Also, when the yeast is being proofed, I do my other preparations like sifting flour, chopping garlic etc.